 Capital Stock and Franchise Taxes.
-These taxes generated \$913.4 million for the Commonwealth in fiscal year 2002, or 4.6 percent of General Fund Commonwealth revenues.
+These taxes generated \$896.3 million for the Commonwealth in fiscal year 2003, or 4.2 percent of General Fund Commonwealth revenues.
 They are levied on the capital stock value of domestic and foreign corporations doing business or having property or capital employed in Pennsylvania on that portion of capital stock value apportionable to Pennsylvania under a statutory formula.

 Capital stock and franchise tax tentative payments are payable quarterly based on 90 percent of the tax liability of the year preceding the immediate prior year.
-The General Fund tax rate for tax years that began in 2002 is 7.24 mills having been reduced from 7.49 mills effective January 1, 2002.
-The rate had declined by one mill to 6.49 mills on January 1, 2002, however, responding to reduced revenue estimates, the enacted budget has established the tax rate for 2002 be 7.24 mills, a reduction of one-quarter mill rather than one mill.
-This tax is scheduled to be phased out by annual rate reductions through 2009 under legislation enacted in 2002.
+Under current law, the General Fund tax rate for tax years that began in 2004 is 6.99 mills, having been reduced from 7.24 mills effective January 1, 2004.
+This tax is scheduled to be phased out by annual rate reductions through 2010 under legislation enacted in 2002 and amended in 2003.